sonifydata/twotone.io/_posts/2019-02-26-miami-building-permits.md

 - videos

 ---
-Building Permits issued by City of Miami from 2014 to present is government open data, published by City of Miami and updated daily.
+Building Permits issued by City of Miami from 2014 to present is government open data published by City of Miami.
+Building permits are updated daily.

 ### Listen to the Data